Ivan Neverov with his wife Tatyana and Mikhail Shevchuk with his wife Yaroslavna in front of the district court in Saransk

 Suspected of:

-"an unidentified person ... has taken active actions of an organizational nature... expressed in the persuasion and recruitment of new persons... convening meetings, organizing religious speeches and worship at these meetings, preaching and missionary activities in the city of Saransk, distributing literature with extremist content" (from the decision to initiate a criminal case).
+"an unidentified person... has taken organizational actions... by persuading and recruiting new persons... convening meetings, organizing religious talks and meetings for worship, preaching and missionary activity in the city of Saransk, distributing literature with extremist content" (from the decision to initiate a criminal case).

 Court case number: